 Athens, is still one of the safest European capitals although there are areas that you do not need to walk through.
-Ask the locals, or, the hotel employees.
+Ask the hotel employees.

 It’s very likely you’ll be as charmed by the Greek people as you will be, by Greece’s beautiful landscape.

 If your time is limited, a guided tour is the best way to see places.